liaoherui/VirStrain/README.md

 (If you have installed conda, then you can run `sh install_package.sh` to install all required packages automatically.)

 Make sure these programs have been installed before using VirStrain.
-(However, if you use bioconda to install VirStrain, ignore this.)
+(However, if you use bioconda/pip to install VirStrain, ignore this.)

 ## Install (Linux or ubuntu only)